iamdonovan/spymicmac/doc/setup.rst

 Installation and Setup
 =======================

-The following is a (non-exhaustive) set of instructions for getting setup to run MMASTER on your own machine.
+The following is a (non-exhaustive) set of instructions for getting setup to run spymicmac on your own machine.
 Note that this can be an **extremely** computationally intensive process, so we don't really recommend trying to run this on your personal laptop.